 Is LTA better than HTA?

 As illustrated above, LTA technology enables three unique capabilities.
-For some applications LTA is the only solution:
+For some payloads, LTA is the only solution:

 - Flight duration greater than 24 hours (with a useful payload).